awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-register-tasks-examples.md

 ------

 **About pseudo parameters**
 In some examples, we use *pseudo parameters* as the method to pass ID information to your tasks\.
-For example, `{{TARGET_ID}}` is used to pass instance ID information to Automation, Lambda, and Step Functions tasks in our examples\.
+For instance, `{{RESOURCE_ID}}` is used to pass IDs of AWS resources to Automation, Lambda, and Step Functions tasks\.
 For more information about pseudo parameters in `--task-invocation-parameters` content, see [About Pseudo Parameters](mw-cli-register-tasks-parameters.md)\.

 **More information**
 For information about some fundamental `register-task-with-maintenance-window` options, see [About register\-task\-with\-maintenance\-windows Options](mw-cli-task-options.md)\.